 The next part comes when we have to change the text appearance.
 This covers the Bold, Italic, underlined text as well as coloring the text and/or cell containing the same.

 Select the cell containing text and click on the bold button.
 It will make the text appear in bold.
 You can also achieve this by hitting Ctrl + B keys.

 Select the cell and click on the Italic button that converts the text into Italic font.
 This can be achieved through a keyboard shortcut Ctrl + I.

-We also have an option to change the text color for given text.
-This option is placed under Font section in your excel ribbon.
+We also have an option to change the text color for a given text.
+This option is placed under the Font section in your excel ribbon.
 You can simply click on the change color dropdown and see different colors to add for the current text value.
 See the screenshot below for your reference: